VentGrey/scanrs/README.md

 Current functions available:

 * `scann`: Reads a number from stdin.
 * `scanvec`: Scans a whitespace separated list of elements
 * `scanln`: Scans a String

 ## TODO:

-- [x] Make this work with generics so functions can read ANY type. - Special thanks to @[nik0rasu](https://github.com/nik0rasu) for helping me with this :D
-- [ ] Allow users to customize input message.
+- [ ] ~~Allow users to customize input message.~~ - Dimmed as bloatware
-- [ ] Allow users to customize error message.
+- [ ] Allow users to customize the function error message without introducing a breaking change.
-- [ ] Make this crate colored to send fancy errors.
+- [ ] ~~Make this crate colored to send fancy errors.~~ - Dimmed as bloatware